Hulk Hogan

 Terry Gene Bollea (/bəˈleɪə/; August 11, 1953 – July 24, 2025), better known by his ring name Hulk Hogan, was an American professional wrestler and media personality.
-Widely regarded as one of the greatest and globally most recognized wrestling stars of all time, Hogan won multiple championships worldwide, most notably being a six-time WWF Champion.
+Widely regarded as one of the greatest and most recognized wrestlers of all time, Hogan won multiple championships worldwide, most notably being a six-time WWF/WWE Champion.
 He is best known for his work in the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW).
 Hogan also competed in promotions such as Total Nonstop Action Wrestling (TNA), the American Wrestling Association (AWA), and New Japan Pro-Wrestling (NJPW).

-Known for his showmanship, large physique, and trademark blond American Fu Manchu moustache and bandanas, Hogan began training in 1977 with Championship Wrestling from Florida and achieved global stardom after joining the WWF in 1983.
-His heroic, all‑American persona helped usher in the 1980s professional wrestling boom, during which he headlined eight of the first nine editions of WWF's flagship annual event WrestleMania and regularly headlined Saturday Night's Main Event.
-His first reign as WWF Champion lasted 1,474 days—the third-longest in the title's history (Note: During Bob Backlund's first title reign, he lost the title to Antonio Inoki and regained it six days later, getting two reigns of 648 and 1470 days.
-However, WWE doesn't recognize the title change and recognized Backlund's reigns with 2135 days.)—and he became the first wrestler to win back-to-back Royal Rumbles in 1990 and 1991.
+Known for his showmanship, large physique, trademark blond Horseshoe moustache and bandanas, Hogan began training in 1977 with Championship Wrestling from Florida and achieved global stardom after joining the WWF in 1983.
+His heroic, all-American persona helped usher in the 1980s professional wrestling boom, during which he headlined eight of the first nine editions of WWF's flagship annual event WrestleMania and regularly headlined Saturday Night's Main Event.
+His first reign as WWF Champion lasted 1,474 days—the third-longest in the title's history (Note: During his first title reign, Bob Backlund lost the title to Antonio Inoki and regained it six days later, getting two reigns of 648 and 1,470 days; however, WWE does not recognize the title change and recognized Backlund's reigns with 2,135 days.)—and he became the first wrestler to win back-to-back Royal Rumbles in 1990 and 1991.